Reader Q&A: Do I or Do I Not Have Gender Dysphoria?

 E—, you may feel silly, weird, or “crazy” for having to ask yourself these questions.

-The fact that you are asking yourself these questions means that, on at least some level, you do have Gender Dysphoria.
+The fact that you are asking yourself these questions means that, on at least some level, you might have Gender Dysphoria.

 Let’s look at one of the “official” definition of Gender Dysphoria, as stated by the World Professional Association for Transgender Health (WPATH).